 All websites currently running on Pressable will be automatically updated to WordPress 5.8 on July 20, 2021.
 If you’re a current Pressable customer and have questions about WordPress 5.8, please sign in to your account and start a chat with our friendly, knowledgeable support team.

 If you’re currently building a WordPress website – or have an existing one hosted on another platform – be sure to check out Pressable’s premium WordPress hosting plans.
-When you host your site with Pressable, you get unrivaled speed and uptime, 24/7 support from true WordPress and WooCommerce experts, industry-leading security powered by Jetpack, free WP101 training courses, a free CDN, free SSL certificates, and so much more.
+When you host your site with Pressable, you get unrivaled speed and uptime, 24/7 support from true WordPress and WooCommerce experts, industry-leading security powered by Jetpack, a free CDN, free SSL certificates, and so much more.
 Ready to learn more?
 Watch our walkthrough video or schedule a no-obligation demo with our sales team today!